benjistalvey5/gender-guesser-tool/README.md

 # Gender Guesser Tool

-A Python tool for predicting gender from first names using statistical data from Texas marriage records (1968-2015).
+A Python tool for predicting gender from first names using data from Texas marriage records (1968-2015).

 ## Author
 **Benji Stalvey** - *Creator and Developer*